 One of the things I like most about living in Chiang Mai, Thailand are the numerous mini-adventures that can be had near town.
-San Kamphaeng Hot Springs, less than 45 minutes away, are a relaxing way to spend an afternoon.
-Make no mistake, this is not a luxury spa experience, but it is a fun way to while away an afternoon.
+San Kamphaeng Hot Springs, less than 45 minutes away, is a relaxing way to spend an afternoon.
+Make no mistake, this is not a luxury spa experience, but it is a fun way to while away a few hours.

 On the far end of the park are the springs themselves.
 They have been for the most part capped and piped but they are still pretty impressive.
-There is a large trough nearby where you can hard-boil baskets of eggs, which can be purchased at nearby stands, in the 100 degree centigrade, vaguely sulphurious smelling water.
+There is a large trough nearby where you can hard-boil baskets of eggs, which can be purchased at nearby stands, in the 100-degree centigrade, vaguely sulfurous smelling water.

 Boiling Eggs in the Hot Springs